vespa-engine/sample-apps/msmarco-ranking/document-ranking-README.md

 The original text fields plus an additional field from docTTTTTQuery is used by the retriever, see Rodrigo Nogueira and Jimmy Lin paper:
 [From doc2query to docTTTTTquery](https://cs.uwaterloo.ca/~jimmylin/publications/Nogueira_Lin_2019_docTTTTTquery-v2.pdf).
-The authors have published their pre-generated model and we use their predictions directly as is.
+The authors have published their pre-generated model, and we use their predictions directly as is.
 The only difference from the original paper and implementation is that suggested expansion queries are indexed as an array instead of a blob of text.
 This allows calculating ranking features which takes proximity into account.